Bounded Model Checking for Hyperproperties: Implementation and Empirical Evaluation

-\HyperQube returns SAT with the above formula.
-The returned path represents a valid mutant for mutation testing.
-Our experiment result shows that \HyperQube is able to output a mutant with given formula in a very short amount of time, which provides an efficient solution for test suite generation of mutation testing.
+We also evaluated HyperQube to synthesize valid mutants for mutation testing as in~\cite{ftw19}.
+We again directly apply the original formula that describes a good mutant together with the model.
+In this case, \HyperQube returns SAT, indicating that we have successfully found a good qualified mutant.
+Our experiment shows that \HyperQube is able to output a mutant with the given formula in a very short amount of time, which provides an efficient solution for test suite generation of mutation testing.